nickcamp13/cse15l-lab-reports/report-2.md

 `handleRequest(URI url)` takes in a URI parameter that is labeled as `url`. `url` is the value of the url that is entered in the search bar.
 The url I entered into the search bar was `http://localhost:4000/add-message?s=hello world` but after entering it, the url changed to `http://localhost:4000/add-message?s=hello%20world`.
 The value of the argument passed to `handleRequest` is the former.

 `constructString()` takes in no arguments.
-It is a helper function that constructs the final output to be returned by `handleRequest`.
+It is a helper function that constructs the final output to be stored in the  `result` variable that is returned by `handleRequest`. `result` is constructed by iterating through the `messages` ArrayList and adding each String in the ArrayList by utilizing the format method and a String template called `template`.

 At the start, before any invocation of `handleRequest`, the server's `Handler` object has an empty ArrayList of Strings called `messages`.